Organization & Leadership

 Nursing leadership in scholarship, in research, and in practice is achieved with the attainment of the doctoral degree.
 Toward this ultimate goal, there are various developmental levels of role preparation, including an exit point of achievement at the level of Master of Arts (48 points).
 All role preparation in the Executive Program for Nurses is based upon approaches of open inquiry, scholarly pursuit, and the ability to synthesize knowledge from diverse disciplines.

-NURSE EXECUTIVE ROLE (NEXD)
+DOCTOR OF EDUCATION, NURSE EXECUTIVE ROLE (NEXD)

-Coordinator: Professor Elaine La Monica Rigolosi
+Program Coordinator: Professor Elaine La Monica Rigolosi